-Students enrolled in SWRK 5841 Foundation Practicum, SWRK 5832 1st Com/Org Concentration Practicum, and SWRK 5843 2nd Clinical Concentration Practicum must enroll concurrently in the respective Integrative Seminar.
-The seminars meet four times throughout the semester for three hours each session, resulting in a total of 12 hours/1 credit hour.
+Students enrolled in practicum in any program within the ABA program must enroll concurrently in the respective Integrative Seminar.
+The seminars meet four or five times throughout the semester for three hours each session.

-The purpose of the seminar courses is to provide an opportunity for students to integrate theoretical constructs and information gained in the classroom with the application of social work practice.
+The purpose of the seminar courses is to provide an opportunity for students to integrate theoretical constructs and information gained in the classroom with the application of social work and behavior analytic practice.
 In addition, the seminars are designed to: